 Variety NT Starfish Swim Group is helping Aussie Kids be Kids!

-Variety NT Freedom Camp at Goanna Park is aimed at providing children with a mild to moderate disability and disadvantaged children a unique experience away from their day to day routines in a safe and secure environment.
+Variety NT Adventure Camp, held at Goanna Park, is aimed at providing children with a mild to moderate disability and disadvantaged children a unique experience away from their day to day routines in a safe and secure environment.